RouteRater/routerater/README.md

 ## Lines

 The harder problem is to get a rating for segments of road.
 These ratings should be based on an aggregate of all user input but also needs to be able to change with time if, say, a road or path is closed or if a problem gets fixed.
-Problems:

 ## Problems